bcgov/GDX-Analytics-microservice/s3_to_local/README.md

 1. Clone or download this repository to your local machine.

-2. Install required Python packages using pip or pip3:
+2. Install required Python packages using pip3:
-- pip install boto3
 - pip3 install boto3

 3. Create a `config.json` file in the same directory using the config_sample.json script provided and replace the placeholders with your actual values.